Vespasian and the Roman Conquest of Britain in 43 AD

 First contact between the Armies in AD 43

 The brothers Togodumnus and Caratacus of the Catuvellauni tribe commanded the British force.
-They controlled most of the southern half of England as was shown on page 2 above.
+They controlled most of the southern half of England as I have shown above.
 One military historian has estimated that the British force could have been as much as 150,000, with support coming from all the tribes controlled by the brothers.
 I am happy to accept this figure.
 The British force may well have assembled initially in the spring of AD 43 and then mostly dispersed on hearing of the mutiny by the Roman Army at Boulogne.
 Nevertheless some of the British force would have remained to act as a “tripwire” in the event of a later invasion.
 The two brothers commanded their force using messengers travelling swiftly on horseback.

 There were initial skirmishes at Canterbury where the River Stour was fordable.
 The British were trying to hinder the Romans.
 Through this delaying tactic, the other British groups would have more time to travel from all over the land to prepare their main defensive position.
 This is widely assumed to be along the west bank of the River Medway, as there seems to be no possible military alternative.